Our Mission

 Sudden Cardiac Arrest in Sports

-Learn what Sudden Cardiac Arrest looks like – so that you are prepared to react in the event of an emergency.
+Learn what Sudden Cardiac Arrest looks like so you can react in the event of an emergency.

 Join Our Initiative!